Joffre Lakes Provincial Park: Hiking

 Staying on the trail is important for the preservation of the park environment, and for the safety of hikers.
 Lower Joffre Lake is a short distance away from the parking lot with no elevation gain.
 The trail to Middle and Upper Joffre lakes however is more challenging due to the greater elevation gain.
 Hiking beyond Upper lake is not safe (except for mountaineers with equipment and experience) because of the unstable glacial terrain present.

 Dogs are not allowed in the park to protect wildlife and the environment.

 Camping

 There are 26 small gravel campsites available for campers at the south end of Upper Joffre Lake.
 One pit toilet, and a bear-proof food storage unit is also available for the convenience of campers.
 Campfires are prohibited throughout the year.

+Reservations are required to camp and cost $6/night for each tent spot.
+Camping fees are $5/person/night.
+The campground at Upper Joffre Lake is spread along the shoreline at the southwestern corner of the lake.
+A handful of campsites are located on a gravel beach, but most sites are flat spots carved out of the rocks of a moraine.

 Year round camping is permitted, but camping during the winter is only recommended at the Middle Joffre Lake due to the high avalanche risk.

-The campsites are available on a first come first served basis.
-It is recommended that campers arrive early, and to create alternative plans, in case all of the sites are claimed prior to arrival.

-Backcountry camping in inhibited rural areas requires a permit in order to camp, and it must be presented upon request by rangers.
-Permits can be purchased up to two weeks preceding arrival.